 For centuries, refugees have come to Britain seeking safety and a chance to rebuild their lives.
 In recent years, one of the most successful ways has been through resettlement.

-In response to the Syrian refugee crisis, the government introduced the Vulnerable persons relocation scheme for Syrian nationals (VPRS) in 2014.
+In response to the Syrian refugee crisis, the government introduced the Vulnerable Persons Resettlement Scheme for Syrian nationals (VPRS) in 2014.
 The scheme was significantly expanded in September 2015 when the then Prime Minister, David Cameron, pledged that Britain would take in 20,000 Syrians via the VPRS by 2020.
-(This was later expanded further to include another 3,000 places and widened to include people from other countries displaced by the Syrian conflict.)
+(This was later expanded further to include another 3,000 places for vulnerable children and their families from the Middle East and North Africa region).

 Citizens UK took a lead in pressing the government to allow local groups to play a bigger role in resettling refugees.
 One idea being urged on ministers was sponsorship of refugees, through which community groups take on the responsibility of welcoming, supporting and settling refugee families.
 Canada was the main inspiration.
 Through its Private Sponsorship of Refugees program, Canada has resettled more than 300,000 refugees since 1979.